dalenewman/Transformalize/README.md

 Combining de-normalization, transformation, replication, and awesome-ness.

+### Update

+This code-base is a mess.
+I am re-writing Transformalize with dependency injection in mind [here](https://github.com/dalenewman/Pipeline.Net).
+Pipeline.Net (aka Transformalize 2), is licensed nder Apache 2 instead of GPL3.

 ### Introduction

 Transformalize aims to transform and denormalize relational data in near real-time.
 The resulting data may be used in several ways: